-- The Bryant Student Health Center broke ground the fall of 2008 and opened in August of 2009.
-The \$3.1 million, new 11,500 square foot facility will provide a central location for medical and behavioral health services for students.
-Funding for this project includes revenue bonds, private donations and student fees. - The Parking Expansion project started in the summer of 2009.
+- The Parking Expansion project started in the summer of 2009.
 The \$4 million project includes renovating and enlarging the existing gravel lots east of Nation Hall, north of Grubbs Hall and adjacent to the new Bryant Student Health Center.
 It also includes one new pedestrian plaza on Lindburg Street.
-This project is expected to be completed in the fall of 2009. - The Housing System Maintenance and Improvement project was started in the summer of 2009 and is expected to take 4 years.
+This project was completed in the fall of 2009.
+Additionally, a new parking lot was constructed for the new Crimson Commons Student Housing project.
+The parking lot work started in the Spring of 2010 and was completed during the summer of 2010. - The Housing System Maintenance and Improvement project was started in the summer of 2009 and is expected to take several years.
 The \$22 million project includes improvements to seven existing student housing facilities and construction of a new student housing facility.
 The renovation, estimated at \$12 million, will provide new exterior windows; student room doors; exterior entrance, corridor access, and stairwell doors; floor coverings; ceiling and lights; and all wall surface finishes.
 It also includes renovation of restroom and shower/bath facilities and upgrades to two dorms HVAC distribution systems.
-Bowen Hall, the first of seven existing dorms, was started in May of 2009 with a completion date of August 2009.
-The construction of a new five building 75,000 square foot student housing complex, estimated at \$10 million, will provide occupancy for approximately 200 residents.
-This project started in spring of 2009 with a completion date of July 2010.
-The facility will be apartment style design featuring private student bedrooms that include a private bath facility and efficiency kitchenettes.
+Bowen Hall, the first of seven existing dorms, was started in May of 2009 and completed in August 2009.
+Trout Hall, the second dorm renovation, was started in May 2010 with a completion date of August 2010. - Crimson Commons, a new five building 59,000 square foot student housing complex, estimated at \$10 million, will provide occupancy for approximately 200 residents.
+This project started in the summer of 2009 with a completion date of Fall 2010.
+The facility is an apartment style design featuring private student bedrooms that include a private bath facility and efficiency kitchenettes.
 The project is financed by revenue bonds to be repaid from housing revenues. - The Porter Hall Renovation was started in the summer of 2009 at a cost of approximately \$2.6 million.
 The 36,956 square foot deferred maintenance improvement was divided into two phases.
 Phase I includes all exterior work, including new windows and exterior doors, masonry restoration and rework clay tile roof areas.
-Phase I started in May of 2009 and will complete in October of 2009.
+Phase I started in May of 2009 and completed in October of 2009.
 Phase II includes all interior work, including new HVAC system, electrical service upgrades and new lights in studios.
-Phase II will begin in the spring of 2010 and complete in the fall of 2010.
+Phase II began in the spring of 2010 and completed in the fall of 2010.